Usageο

 completeο

-The complete submodule allows AMPcombi to be integrated in portable pipelines for example nf-core/funcscan that can parallelize processing of data.
+The complete submodule allows AMPcombi to be integrated in portable pipelines (e.g. nf-core/funcscan that can screen (meta)genome sequences with muliple tools simultaneously).

-It takes in as input the output from parse_tables
+The complete submodule takes in as input the output from parse_tables to combine all sample tables into one final TSV file.

-To get a full list of options available and their defaults please refer to the help documentation of the submodule:
+To get a full list of options available and their default values please refer to the help documentation of the submodule:

 ampcombi complete --help